anborg/camunda-bpm-dev-docs/development/Coding-Style-Java.md

 * These are the coding style guidelines that should be used for writing Java code
 * Rules must always be followed
-* Best practives should be followed, but exceptions can be made
+* Best practices should be followed, but exceptions can be made

 ## Rules: